 For Nespresso’s own pods, you can request a special recycling bag from any Nespresso boutique or online, which you fill with used pods.
-You can then drop this off at Doddle or CollectPlus locations, or at your nearest Nespresso boutique.
+You can then drop this off at CollectPlus locations, or at your nearest Nespresso boutique.
 You can also arrange a free collection from your house.

 How and if you can recycle compatible Nespresso pods varies depending on the brand, so check the packaging for details.

 - There are a wide range of compostable pods for Nespresso machines, from brands such as Dualit, Eden Project, Halo and Blue Goose

 - Others can be recycled, either by cleaning them out or via schemes such as Terracycle (accepts L’Or pods)